 There are no rules in management accounting.
 Since it is only for internal purposes, it does not follow a fixed format.
 In fact, management accounting reports are tailored to suit the specific needs of the management and display the crux of information required.
 This allows the management to highlight only the key information required and initiate problem-solving.

-Like two sides to a coin, the pro can also be a con.
-Due to the lack of a standard format, the preparation of a management accounting report depends largely on individual discretion and opinion of the accountant.
-Therefore, there is always a high chance of individual bias impact the quality of reports.
+The pro can also be a con, like two sides to a coin.
+Due to the lack of a standard format, the preparation of a management accounting report depends largely on individual discretion and the opinion of the accountant.
+Therefore, there is always a high chance of individual bias impacting the quality of reports.
 Moreover, management accounting can only put forth hordes of data that would mean nothing without the analytical skills of the top management.

 Social accounting refers to the communication of the environmental and economic impact of a business to various stakeholders.
 Corporate social responsibility (CSR) and social accounting are closely related.
 Social accounting is relatively a newer branch of accounting.
 It has emerged with the growing hazards businesses have been imposing on their surroundings.
-Any business is ultimately a part of a society and utilizes the resources provided to it by the society.
-A business must, therefore, strive to be accountable to the community at large.
-It must, therefore, undertake action to improve the living, economic, environmental and social conditions of the society where it operates.
+Any business is ultimately a part of a society and utilizes the resources provided to it by society.
+Therefore, a business must strive to be accountable to the community at large.
+It must, therefore, undertake action to improve the living, economic, environmental, and social conditions of the society where it operates.

-In addition to the direct benefits accruing to the society, the company also reaps indirect benefits.
+In addition to the direct benefits accruing to society, the company also reaps indirect benefits.
 An organization undertaking social accounting boosts a positive public image.
-It strengthens its footing in the society it operates in.
+It strengthens its footing in the society it operates.
 It leads to the development of goodwill that opens further doors of opportunities for the company.